istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 ## Conclusion

 Ka-ching.
-These results were collected with a pre-alpha version of ambient which is now [merged into the main branch](/blog/2023/ambient-merged-istio-main/).
+These results were collected with an alpha version of ambient, which is now [merged into the main branch](/blog/2023/ambient-merged-istio-main/) and included in Istio 1.18.

 Ambient service mesh’s goal of reducing infrastructure costs is bearing fruit and setting a solid foot forward on its roadmap to production readiness.
 These early numbers suggest users could cut their cloud usage by *99%* and resource requirements by *90%* – especially if users only require an L4 mesh.